 Scope out Toronto neighbourhoods.
 You’ll be there for at least 12 months, and your neighbourhood WILL affect your quality of life.
 A good realtor will be able to assist you in finding you the perfect neighbourhood as well as pointing out neighbourhood amenities.
 Be flexible It’s not easy or cheap to find rentals in Toronto.
 Keep an open mind and be prepared to make compromises.
 You won’t likely get location + size + cheap rent.
 Be ready to make a quick decision The Toronto rental market is super competitive.
 If you find a place you like, realize that if you ‘take the night to think about it’, it’ll probably be gone tomorrow.

-Ready to start looking for a Toronto Home or Condo rental and need assistance feel welcome to call us at 416-901-8777 or email at firstname.lastname@example.org.
+If your ready to start looking for a Toronto Home or Condo rental and need assistance feel welcome to call us at 416-901-8777 or email at firstname.lastname@example.org.
 We would be glad to help with your search.